lsolano/docs/nunit/Explicit-Attribute.md

 The Explicit attribute causes a test or test fixture to be skipped unless it is explicitly selected for running.
 The test or fixture will be run if it is selected by name or if it is included by use of a filter.
-Note that a **not** filter, which excludes certain tests, is not treated as an explicit selection and never causes an explicit test to be run.
+A **not** filter, which excludes certain tests, is not treated as an explicit selection and never causes an explicit test to be run.
+All other filters are considered to explicitly select the tests that they match.
+See examples below.

 An optional string argument may be used to give the reason for marking the test Explicit.